relativitydev/relativity-api-documentation/Relativity.Transfer.Client.md

  * File override policy
  * File custom attributes policy (used to set custom metadata on target file)

-Link to specific NuGet.org package to come soon.
+*Link to a specific NuGet.org package to come soon.*

 # Relativity.Transfer.Client Version Compatibility